sairamyalinga/todo-app/README.md

 - **Docker**: Docker is used for containerization, making it easy to deploy the application in different environments.
 - **GitHub Actions**: GitHub Actions is used for continuous integration, automating the testing process whenever changes are pushed to the repository.

+#### Deployment Process

+1. **Push to GitHub:**
+   - Any push to the main branch triggers GitHub Actions workflows.

+2. **Continuous Integration:**
+   - GitHub Actions runs tests and ensures code quality.

+3. **Automated Deployment:**
+   - Upon successful tests, the deployment workflow securely transfers the application to the Digital Ocean droplet(.

+4. **Live Application:**
+   - The application is now live and accessible at [https://sairamya.tech](https://sairamya.tech).

+### Accessing the Deployed Application

+The deployed application can be accessed at [https://sairamya.tech](https://sairamya.tech).
+Feel free to explore and interact with the live version of the To-Do app.

 ## How to Run the App

 ### Prerequisites